Joiry/HSL_Carp/counting.md

   1) subread/2.0.3
 ~~~

 To run this script, we just `sbatch` it, since all values it needs is coded into the script itself.
 We'll run the script first since it may take a while, and then discuss the details of what's in the script.
+Let's return to our scratch space in `/pine/scr/...` and then submit the script to the slurm queue.

 ~~~
-$ cd /pine/scr/o/n/onyen/project_dm/
-[put in your own onyen and letters]
 $ sbatch -J dm_run01 dm_fcounts.slurm.sh
 ~~~